AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## SVG Data

-There are two ways to load SVG image into a Seat Map: load it using the AJAX technology or add SVG as string variable.
+There are three ways to load SVG image into a Seat Map: using the AJAX technology, add SVG as string variable or through the HTML DOM.

 ### AJAX